microsoft/tolerant-php-parser/README.md

         // This enables consumers to build reliable formatting and refactoring tools. var_dump($grandParent->getLeadingCommentAndWhitespaceText());
     }

+    // In addition to retrieving all children or descendants of a Node,
+    // Nodes expose properties specific to the Node type. if ($descendant instanceof \PhpParser\Node\Expression\EchoExpression) {
+        $echoKeywordStartPosition = $descendant->echoKeyword->getStartPosition();
+        // To cut down on memory consumption, positions are represented as a single integer
+        // index into the document, but their line and character positions are easily retrieved.
+        $lineCharacterPosition = \PhpParser\Utilities::getLineCharacterPositionFromPosition(
+            $echoKeywordStartPosition
+        );
+        echo "line: $lineCharacterPosition->line, character: $lineCharacterPosition->character";
     }
+}
 ```

+> Note: The API is still a work in progress, and will evolve according to user feedback.

 ## Design Goals
 * Error tolerant design - in IDE scenarios, code is, by definition, incomplete.
 In the case that invalid code is entered, the